ShimpeiGoto/RPMPS-T/README.md

 From a directory containing "bootstrap.toml", please run the script "BootstrappedAnalysis.py".
 Then, "bootstrapped.json" will be generated.
 By excecuting the script "PlotBootstrapped.py" from a directory with "bootstrapped.json", thermodynamic quantities are plotted.
 The magnetic field to be plotted can be adjusted by modifying "bootstrap.toml".

+# Create your project
+The class "randomMPS::Sampler" is designed to be compatible with any "itensor::SiteSet<>" classes such as spinful fermions or softcore bosons.
+"randomMPS::Sampler" is defined in "RandomMPS.h" and this header file depends on "RandomPhaseState.h" and the dependencies.
+With the two header files, you can implement the entangled random phase MPS calculations on demands.

+For details, see here.